 0 0.57722 1 1.61803 2.71828 3.14159 10

 Evidently, the median, the middle of the ordered values, is 1.61803 and should be assigned a percentile rank of 50%, or a plotting position of 0.5, as the value halfway through the distribution.
 The ranks corresponding to these values are clearly, with the default Stata (and statistical) convention of lowest first, 1 2 3 4 5 6 7.
 Using i and n to denote rank and number of values, a fraction of i/n would produce plotting positions for this sample of 1/7 ...
 7/7, but 4/7 for the middle value.
 Nor does such a rule treat the tails symmetrically.
 Similarly, a rule of (i − 1)/n would produce plotting positions 0/7 ...
 6/7, but 3/7 for the middle value, and does not treat the tails symmetrically either.
 From this, one obvious compromise is to split the difference at (i − 0.5)/n.
-This rule goes back as least as far as 1914, when it was introduced into statistical hydrology by Allen Hazen (1869–1930), an American civil engineer in private practice, otherwise best known for his work on urban water supplies.
+This rule was used by the British scientist Francis Galton (1822–1911), famous for many contributions to statistics, most notably his work on correlation and regression.
+In 1914 it was introduced into statistical hydrology by Allen Hazen (1869–1930), an American civil engineer in private practice, otherwise best known for his work on urban water supplies.